Ember-CSI has the following requirements:

 And a new EmberStorageBackend entity will be created.
 Don’t wait for the Status to change, since it won’t:

-You can see that the deployment is complete going to Stateful Sets, Daemon Sets, and Replica Sets pages in the Workloads section to see that the deployed pods are running:
+We can see that the deployment is complete going to Stateful Sets, Daemon Sets, and Replica Sets pages in the Workloads section to see that the deployed pods are running:

 We can set this Storage Class as the default class by going to its actions and selecting Edit Annotations: